sassoftware/sas-viya-sdk-js/documentation/docs/guides/data-driven-content.md

 #### The `data` property

-The `data` property is a two-dimentional array that is in row-major order.
+The `data` property is a two-dimensional array that is in row-major order.
 Each element of `data` is a row, and each row is an array of values.
 The following code processes each data row, passing it to `createTableRow` in order to process the values and create a row in the HTML table.